First, save your presentation, create a designs

 , but we do not recommend that: When a new feature needs new CSS, we will implement it in marmota.app/common

-in a backwards-compatible way, so by basing your design on that, you are always up-to-date.
+in a backwards-compatible way.
+So, by basing your design on this common design, you are always up-to-date.

 Your design can also be indireclty be based on marmota.app/common